-The National Institute of Building Sciences was authorized by the U.S. Congress in the Housing and Community Development Act of 1974, Public Law 93-383.
-In establishing the Institute, Congress recognized the need for an organization that could serve as an interface between government and the private sector.
-The Institute's public interest mission is to serve the Nation by supporting advances in building science and technology to improve the built environment.
+The National Institute of Building Sciences was established by the U.S. Congress in the Housing and Community Development Act of 1974, Public Law 93-383.
+NIBS is an authoritative voice that supports advances in building science and technology to improve the built environment.

 Congress recognized the need for an organization to serve as an interface between government and the private sector – one that brings together local, state, and federal representatives, the professions, industry, and labor and consumer interests to identify and resolve problems that hamper the construction of safe and affordable housing and commercial structures.
 NIBS is a resource to those who plan, design, procure, construct, use, operate, maintain, renovate, and retire physical facilities.

 NIBS is a non-profit, non-governmental organization that provides the opportunity for free and open discussion of issues and problems.
 By working with legislators, regulatory agencies, and officials within the construction industry, NIBS aims to engage all parties and seek consensus solutions to mutual problems of concern.